bharath1430/cucumber-testng-framework/README.md

 An Extent Report is generated along with screenshots for failed test cases.

-Failed test cases are retried once (second attempt).
+Failed test cases can be retriggered from the FailedTestRunner.

 A basic Cucumber HTML report is generated at the following location: target/cucumber-report.html